Joseph Berchtold: After the SS

 In 1927, he became a lead writer for Völkischer Beobachter, the Nazi Party newspaper.
-From 1928 to 1945, Berchtold was an SA leader on the staff of the Supreme SA leadership (OSAF).
-In 1934, he became the permanent deputy editor-in-chief of the Völkischer Beobachter newspaper.
-In the following years, he operated primarily as a journalist and propagandist.
-In 1928, Berchtold founded the newspaper SA-Mann ("SA Man").
-Until January 1938, he was the main writer of the paper, which was published by the OSAF.
-Berchtold was also the author of various Nazi publications and staff of additional magazines.
+From 1928 to 1945, Berchtold was an SA leader, serving on the staff of the Supreme SA leadership (OSAF).
+In 1934, he became the permanent deputy editor-in-chief of the Völkischer Beobachter.
+In the following years, he was primarily a Nazi Party journalist and propagandist.
+In 1928, Berchtold founded the newspaper SA-Mann ("SA Man"), which was published by the OSAF.
+Until January 1938, he was its main writer.
+Berchtold was also the author of various Nazi publications and on the staff of additional magazines.

 Additional posts in Nazi Germany were of secondary importance to Berchtold.
-From March 1934 to the end of the war, Berchtold was city councilman of the town council in Munich.
-On 15 November 1935, Berchtold was appointed to the Reich Culture Senator.
-In addition, he belonged to the "Cultural Circle of the SA" since 6 March 1936, and to the Reichstag from 29 March 1936, onward.
-From 29 April 1940, Berchtold served as a captain of the reserve on a temporary basis in the Wehrmacht.
+From March 1934 to the end of the war, Berchtold served on the city council in Munich.
+On 15 November 1935, Berchtold was appointed Reich Culture Senator.
+In addition, he belonged to the "Cultural Circle of the SA" from 6 March 1936.
+On 29 March 1936, he was elected to the Reichstag from electoral constituency 32 (Baden) and retained this seat until the fall of Nazi Germany.
+From 29 April 1940, Berchtold served as a Hauptmann (captain) of reserves in the Wehrmacht on a temporary basis.